|8/8/09 Barcelona 1 C.D. Guadalajara 1|

-I saw more people having their picture taken, with the field as the backdrop, with the Barca game as its theme, than I’ve seen in a long time.
-People were constantly turning around to snap photos of their friends or families members.
+I saw more people having their picture taken, with the field as the backdrop, with the Barcelona game as its theme than I’ve seen in a long time.
+People were constantly turning around to snap pictures of their friends or families members in the stadium watching FC Barcelona play in San Francisco.
+For many this would be their one chance to see a huge club like Barcelona play.

 The crowd erupted when the teams entered the stadium.